-With this we reach the end of Employment Opportunities section in the blog: London Student Housing Guide.
+With this, we reach the end of the Employment Opportunities section in the blog: London Student Housing Guide.

 It’s not much of an exaggeration to say that when it comes to lifestyle and culture, London pretty much has it all.
 Here’s what you should know when it comes to exploring this enigmatic city.